 The Kasbah of Agadir was built in 1540 by the Saadian Sultan Mohammed in the 16th century.
 In 1752 the Kasbah was restored by the Alawite Sultan Moulay Abdallah, but it was destroyed after the earthquake in 1960; only the ramparts were partially rebuilt.
 The Kasbah is located on the top of a mountain rising 236 meters above sea level.

 Up the Kasbah, you will enjoy the breathtaking panorama of Agadir.
 The Kasbah is closed, but you can walk around.
-Be warned that there are vendors here who want your money for a dromedary ride or a picture with their goat.
+Be warned that vendors here want your money for a dromedary ride or a picture with their goat.
 There are plenty of vendors selling all kind of goods and camel rides (I must agree, it’s an annoying part of this experience).
 You can get up the Kasbah walking ( fairly steep walk and takes an hour and a half), or by taxi (around 100 DH both ways), or booking a private city tour (contact me).

 What to see around Agadir?